johneckberg/notes/swe_2410/coupling.md

 - content coupling: using data, control encapsulated within the boundary of another module. bypassing protected (like for example calling __func() in python) makes stuff hard to fix in the future, but can provide short term speed benefits.
 THE WORST FORM OF COUPLING!
 - common coupling: leaving data unrestricted.
 Theres no real encapsulation here.

+## examples:

+- bad cohesion is a do it all class
+- good cohesion is a baseball team; everyone has one job to do

+- good example of coupling is data
+- a bad example of coupling is content coupling